 My main focus is on early Christian Latin, specialising in the work of Jerome of Stridon (c.
 AD 347–420).
 I am interested in the ways in which fourth-century authors writing in Latin relate to the style and concepts found in earlier, non-Christian works, and how these writers' backgrounds and interests influence the development of Latin as a language in the run-up to the Middle Ages.

-My commentary on Jerome's Life of Malchus came out in February 2015, and I look forward to writing a companion volume on Jerome's Life of Hilarion.
+My commentary on Jerome's Life of Malchus came out in February 2015, and I am in the process of writing a companion volume on Jerome's Life of Hilarion.
 Both of these "biographies" are very good reads and deserve to be more widely known than they currently are.
 To explore this type of text further, I have edited a volume of essays which take literary (rather than primarily historical or theological) perspectives in looking at Christian texts about the lives of saints in late antiquity and beyond, together with James Corke-Webster (King's College London).
 I have also enjoyed working late antique tales about saints into my teaching here at Reading.